-Once you’ve determined what your goals are for graduate or professional school, you’ll have to decide what type of degree can get you where you want to be.
+Once you have determined you want to attend graduate or professional school, you will have to decide what degree you want to receive and where you want to attend school.
 The different types of advanced degrees include master’s, doctoral and professional degree.
 Each degree is structured to meet the needs of specific careers or personal goals, and each takes a different amount of time to accomplish.

 A professional degree is required for work in fields such as law and medicine.
 These fields have specific schools of study that concentrate on a particular area of expertise.
 In order to attend, you must have a bachelor’s degree.
 The study will then be focused on earning the specific professional degree for your field of study.

 Things to Consider

 Are you considering going back to school for a graduate degree?
 If you have completed any research regarding the process, you are well aware by now that it is a tremendous commitment of both time and money.
 The demands significantly surpass those of the work did during your undergraduate degree.
 It is also possible that now you have a family and other professional commitments that also require your time.
 The following information should be considered before you start skipping down the ‘Yellow Brick Road’.